idle/standby functionality of drives gone after upgrade from 9.2

 Is that checked?

-#2 Updated by Frank Visser about 5 years ago
+#2 Updated by Frank Visser over 5 years ago

 Because of recent implementation of .system dataset method, a data pool fails to spin down due to frequent writes to .system.

 Unsetting "Use system dataset for syslog" doesn't solve it because only syslog is moved to /var/log.

 Other logging from samba4/core is still on data pool.

 Also old syslog data isn't removed after unsetting "Use system dataset for syslog".